-We strive to be a community that welcomes and supports people of all backgrounds and identities.
-This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.
+The Battlesnake community welcomes and supports people of all backgrounds and identities.
+This includes, but is not limited to, members of any race, ethnicity, culture, national origin, colour, immigration status, socio-economic class, educational level, sex, sexual orientation, gender, gender identity, and gender expression, age, size, family status, political beliefs, religion, and mental and physical abilities.

 While Battlesnake is, at its heart, a competition, it is one rooted in community, collaboration, and cooperation.
 Always consider the impact of your decisions and actions on fellow participants.
 Remember that Battlesnake is a fun, inclusive competition, and that means working with and helping individuals from a variety of different backgrounds, representing a full range of skill levels.

 Treat everyone you encounter with courtesy and respect.
 We acknowledge that disagreements happen but they must never turn into any form of personal attack.
 A productive community is one where everyone feels safe and comfortable.